rajnigupta76/r1-connect-demo-iOS/README.md

 ![Files in xCode project](http://mcpdemo.herokuapp.com/static/img/help/ios_integration/image007.jpg)

 ######Emailing your SSL certificate
-After downloading your 2 certificates (one for production, one for development), please send them to your RadiumOne account manager (with certificate passwords if you chose to add any).
+After downloading your 2 certificates (one for production, one for development), please send them to your RadiumOne account manager (with certificate passwords if you choose to add any).

 ###iii.
 Segment your Audience

-You can specify Tags for *R1 Connect SDK* to send *Push Notifications* for certain groups of users.
+You can specify Tags for *R1 Connect SDK* to send *Push Notifications* to certain groups of users.

 The maximum length of a Tag is 128 characters.